BadIdeaException/pi-setup-guide/docker.md

 Now that the tools are in place, this is a good time to lay down some basic infrastructure for your containers.
 Make

-- a shared network for your containers and communicate with each other: `docker networt create internal-net`
+- a shared network for your containers and communicate with each other: `docker networt create internal-network`

 - a place for their volumes to live: `mkdir /var/vol`